 Who can attend our courses?

-To attend our BOTOX® and Dermal Filler courses, you must be a registered Dentist, Doctor, Nurse or Midwife with valid, up to date UK GDC, GMC or NMC registration.
+To attend our BOTOX® and Dermal Filler courses, you must be a registered doctors, nurses, midwives, dentists, dental hygienists, dental therapists, prescriber pharmacists and prescriber paramedics with a valid United Kingdom GDC, GMC or NMC registration.

 What courses do you run?